prakashpandey9/Text2Image-PyTorch/README.md

 # Text to Image Synthesis using Skip-thought Vectors

+**The code for this model has not been tested because of time constraints.
+All the steps have been given below to train/test the model.
+Feel free to create a pull request if anyone is interested in testing this model.**

 ## Description
 This is a PyTorch implementation of the paper Generative Adversarial Text-to-Image Synthesis [http://arxiv.org/abs/1605.05396] using skip thought vectors for caption embedding.
 This implementation is based on DCGAN.
 Below is the model architecture where blue bars represent skip thought vector for the captions.